Secret Origins of Dr. Strange - Part 11 of 12

 Lindmer tells strange he must make a fateful choice...

 Dr. Strange must choose whether to remain mortal, or to become the new Sorcerer Supreme.
-Strange chooses the latter, and Lindmer's power is transferred to him.
+Strange chooses to protect humanity, and Lindmer's power is transferred to him.

-Doc's original uniformis magically transformed into THIS little number, which looks like it came straight out of a Ben Cooper halloween kit...
+This transforms Doc's original uniform into THIS little number, which looks like it came straight out of Ben Cooper halloween kit...

 starring Benedict Cumberbatch as Dr. Stephen Strange!